Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Extensions

 \subsection{Second-order approximation}

 In this subsection we modify Algorithm \ref{algorithm2.1} to construct a second-order weak approximation of the solution $X(t)$ of the RSDEs (\ref{eq:1}) on an interval $[T_{0},T]$ (for simplicity, we do not include here a second-order approximation of (\ref{eq:9})-(\ref{eq:10})).
-To obtain a second-order method for (\ref{eq:1}), we need an approximation with weak local order $3$ for SDEs without reflection, which we will use inside the domain $G$, and we need a more accurate approximation of the reflection than in Algorithm~\ref{algorithm2.1}.
-To achieve the later, we will introduce a random time step so that the auxiliary chain $X_{k}^{' }$ belongs to $\bar{G}\cup \bar{G}_{-r}$ with $r=O(h)$ (the notation $\bar{G}_{-r}$ was introduced in Subsection~\ref{section4.2}).
-When $X_{k}^{' }\in $ $\bar{G}_{-r},$ we will use the same reflection as in Algorithm~\ref{algorithm2.1}, but because the layer $\bar{G}_{-r}$ is of size $O(h)$ in this subsection, the one-step error of reflection will be $\mathcal{O}(h^{3}).$ Note that in Algorithm \ref{algorithm2.1} $ X_{k}^{' }\in \bar{G}\cup \bar{G}_{-r}$ with $r=\mathcal{O}(h^{1/2}) $ and the one-step error of reflection was $\mathcal{O}(h^{3/2})$.
+To obtain a second-order method for (\ref{eq:1}), we need an approximation of weak local order $3$ for SDEs without reflection, which we will use inside the domain $G$, and we need a more accurate approximation of the reflection than in Algorithm~\ref{algorithm2.1}.
+To achieve the \rf{latter}, we will introduce an \rf{adaptive (random)} time step so that the auxiliary chain $X_{k}^{' }$ belongs to $\bar{G}\cup \bar{G}_{-r}$ with \rf{$r= \Theta(h)$} , where the notation $\bar{G}_{-r}$ was introduced in Subsection~\ref{section2.4} \rf{and the Landau Big Theta notation, $\Theta(h)$, implies that there are constants $C_{1},\;C_{2}>0$ independent of $h$ such that $C_{1}h\leq r \leq C_{2}h$}.
+When $X_{k}^{' }\in $ $\bar{G}_{-r},$ we will use the same reflection as in Algorithm~\ref{algorithm2.1}, but because the layer $\bar{G}_{-r}$ is of size \rf{$\Theta(h)$} in this subsection, the one-step error of reflection will be $\mathcal{O}(h^{3}).$ Note that in Algorithm \ref{algorithm2.1} $ X_{k}^{' }\in \bar{G}\cup \bar{G}_{-r}$ with $r=\mathcal{O}(h^{1/2}) $ and the one-step error of reflection was $\mathcal{O}(h^{3/2})$.

 Let us write a generic approximation of weak local order $3$ in the form suitable for this section: